 4. Assurance that potential conflicts of interest will not arise.
 Such a conflict will arise when the Individualized client.
-In this situation, the provider must document the measures taken specific to the situation to assure that a conflict of interest does not exist; and a.
-Client confidentiality;
+In this situation, the provider must document the measures taken specific to the situation to assure that a conflict of interest does not exist; and

-Technical Assistance provider is a guardian, a family member, a legal representative or other decision maker for the b.
-DDA Policy 5.06, Client Rights;
+Technical Assistance provider is a guardian, a family member, a legal representative or other decision maker for the

-5. Provide proof of training or have confirmed knowledge of the following areas as applicable:

-c.
-DDA Policy 6.08, Mandatory Reporting Requirements Services Providers;

-d.
-DDA Policy 4.11, County Services for Working Age Adults;

-e.
-DDA Policy 15.03, Community Protection Standards for Employment and Day Program Services;

-f.
-DDA Policy 5.17, Physical Intervention Techniques;

-g.
-DDA Policy 5.14, Positive Behavior Support; and
+- 5. Provide proof of training or have confirmed knowledge of the following areas as applicable: - a.
+Client confidentiality; - b.
+DDA Policy 5.06, Client Rights; - c.
+DDA Policy 6.08, Mandatory Reporting Requirements Services Providers; - d.
+DDA Policy 4.11, County Services for Working Age Adults; - e.
+DDA Policy 15.03, Community Protection Standards for Employment and Day Program Services; - f.
+DDA Policy 5.17, Physical Intervention Techniques; - g.
+DDA Policy 5.14, Positive Behavior Support; and - h.

-h.
 DDA Policy 5.15, Use of Restrictive Procedures.

-Verification of Provider Qualifications Entity Responsible for Verification:
+When providing telehealth, the virtual platform must be HIPPA compliant.
+The provider must take measures necessary to ensure the HUB site (site where provider delivering the service is located during the time of service provision) maintains HIPPA and privacy standards.